Best Automated Network Diagram Tool (2026): 13 Compared

 Yes Application-level fingerprinting

-Live UpdatesWhether diagrams update automatically after initial scanOpen SourceOSI OSI-approved open source license
+Live UpdatesWhether diagrams update automatically after the initial scanOpen SourceOSI OSI-approved open source license

 Source available Source code available, restricted license